CraneSoftwrights/board-baseball/en/build.md

 ### 6.2 Creating the burn files

-The burn files are updated with every push to the repository.
-In order to test work before pushing to the repository, the build process can be run locally using this command line from the base git directory:
+During development one can test the design file locally by creating the assembly SVG and burn PDF files locally using the following from the base git directory:

 - in Windows: `make-all.bat`
 - in Shell: `bash make-all.sh`

+When the files have been created from this invocation, open the [`burn/svg/review-all-burns-board-baseball-crane.svg`](../burn/svg/review-all-burns-board-baseball-crane.svg) file and selectively review the various layers to check the work you most recently made to the graphic design.

-Test files can be deleted before checking in changes using:
+Before checking in your design changes, test result files can be deleted using:

 - in Windows: `build/deleteburn.bat`
 - in Shell: `bash build/deleteburn.sh`

-When the files have been created, open the [`burn/svg/review-all-burns-board-baseball-crane.svg`](../burn/svg/review-all-burns-board-baseball-crane.svg) file and selectively review the various layers to check the work you most recently checked in to the graphic design.
+The act of pushing your changes to the repository triggers a rebuild of the assembly and burn files to ensure what is in the repository is derived from the design files in the repository and has not inadvertently changed before check-in.

+Your server-side branch also is updated with the results of the re-build process and these changes should be pulled into your local repository when informed that the push action was successful.

+A copy of the GitHub-generated assembly and burn files from the push action is available as a downloadable ZIP on the actions page [`https://github.com/CraneSoftwrights/board-baseball/actions`](https://github.com/CraneSoftwrights/board-baseball/actions) by clicking on the given workflow run's summary page under the title "Artifacts".

+Note in the case of the PDF files stored in git, all single surface PDF files have been rotated according to the indications in [6.1.1 Single surface files] based on the equipment avaialble to the author.
+You may need to spin the PDF files as needed in your PDF tool, but any such modified PDF saved to the repository will be overwritten when changes next are pushed.

+### 6.3 Generated print and burn files

 The following shared files are updated as part of the make-all process: